Timeline

 General recommendations regardless of your choice:

-• Use a dedicated subdomain like app.tondomaine.com for application messaging.
+• use a dedicated subdomain like app.domain.com for application messaging.

 Comments